narendra-addweb/MyImmoPix/wp-content/plugins/advanced-sidebar-menu/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=paypal%40matlipe%2ecom&lc=US&item_name=Advanced%20Sidebar%20Menu&no_note=0&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest
 Tags: menus, sidebar menu, hierarchy, category menu, pages menu Requires at least: 4.2.0
-Tested up to: 4.4.1
+Tested up to: 4.5.0
-Stable tag: 5.1.1
+Stable tag: 5.1.4

 == Description ==

-Uses the parent/child relationship to your pages or categories to generate menus based on the current section of your site.
+Uses the parent/child relationship of your pages or categories to generate menus based on the current section of your site.
 Simply assign a page or category to a parent and this will do the rest for you.

 Keeps the menu clean and usable.
 Only related items display so you don't have to worry about keeping a custom menu up to date or displaying links to items that don't belong.